 ….and tucked in the floral bushes.
 I used two bushes per pot and also added some white hanging flowers for some added interest.
 To finish it off I topped off each pot by tucking in some dried Spanish moss I had on hand.

 I fluffed up the flowers and stems, and hung each Faux Floral Hanging Basket on the porch.

 I think they look pretty good and they are kill proof!
 I created these two faux floral hanging baskets for under $30.
 Not too bad!

-I was so happy with how they turned out that I went back to Hobby Lobby and purchased a pink geranium bush.
+I was so happy with how they turned out that I went back to my craft shop and purchased a pink geranium bush.
 I painted a clay pot aqua blue, added rocks, Styrofoam, the flowers and topped it off with the pea gravel.
 The gravel is decorative but also weighs the piece down so it doesn’t blow away!